international employment law firm alliance L&E Global

 The Australian Constitution (“the Constitution”) has had a major impact on labour regulation in Australia.
 For much of the 20th Century, there was a significant division of responsibility for labour matters between the Federal Government and the six States and two Territories.
 However, following the 2005 WorkChoices reforms, the responsibility for labour matters has shifted predominantly to Federal regulation.

 The Fair Work Act 2009 (Cth) is the primary legislative source of employment regulation in Australia.
-The Act contains employment standards and conditions, union regulation, and anti-discrimination protection.
+The Act contains employment standards and conditions, provisions for regulating collective bargaining and controlling industrial action, and protections against unfair and discriminatory dismissal.

-The Australian Government has recently also put in place model laws to harmonise work health and safety legislation across Australia.
+The Australian Government has also established model laws to harmonise state-based work health and safety legislation across Australia.
 These laws aim to reduce the incidence of work-related death, injury and illness.

 Key Points